sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Extension of the keyval package
+Short desc    : Extension of the keyval package
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : This package is an extension of the keyval package and offers
+Descript     : This package is an extension of the keyval package and offers
              : additional macros for setting keys and declaring and setting
              : class or package options.
 The package allows the programmer to
              : specify a prefix to the name of the macros it defines for keys,